SGopinath89/IT22242024taskflow/README.md

     **Note:** `--force` is required to install the packages.
 Ignore the Vulnerabilities Warning.

-8. Create a `.env` file in the frontend directory similar to `.env.example` and enter the required variables:
+8. Create a `.env` file in the frontend directory similar to `.env.sample` and enter the required variables:

     ```env
     REACT_APP_BACKEND_URL=http://localhost:port